watsonwork/watsonwork-developer-docs/guides/V1_wwsg_Reactions.md

 ![Image](https://github.com/watsonwork/watsonwork-developer-docs/blob/master/images/reaction.png)

-Reactions are a quick way to respond to someone's message.
+Reactions are a quick way to respond to someone’s message.
 The caller can select any reaction (string/emoji) of their preference, and associate it with a message.
 The message object will optionally retrieve all the reactions to a message, returning each **reaction** (string/emoji), the current number (**count**) of reactors for each of those reactions and if the caller has already reacted or not (**viewerHasReacted**).
 Separately, the caller can get a paginated list of users who reacted with a specific reaction.

 ### External APIs